Welcome to the Second 2019 Issue of The CLL Society Tribune

 Susan J. Leclair from University of Massachusetts Dartmouth answers readers’ lab scientist questions submitted to the CLL Society…Read more

-Dr Ratner from xxx answers readers’ hospice/palliative care questions submitted to the CLL Society…Read more
+Dr. Ratner from Minneapolis VA Medical Center answers readers’ hospice/palliative care questions submitted to the CLL Society…Read more

 We’d like to thank the supporters of The CLL Tribune: